Spacesmac/SonicPi_Looper/README.md

 ## Usage

 ### Starting the Application
 When you start the application, a window with a grid layout will appear.
-The grid contains rows for each sample and columns for each beats.
+The grid contains rows for each sample and columns for each beat.
 At the top, there are controls for BPM, loop speed, and other features.

 ### Playing Samples
 **- Keyboard Controls:** Press the keys mapped to specific samples to play them.
 You can see the current mapping on the buttons in the first column or see bellow: